HolyMC/bedwars/README.md

-# gm.bedwars
-Gamemode : BedWars
+# Repository for the Gamemode BedWars